Deck Joist Span Requirements

 What Joists Do

-Probably should have led with this section, honestly—joists are the horizontal members that support your decking boards.
+Probably should have led with this material, openly—joists are the horizontal members that support your decking boards.
 They run between beams or ledger boards and determine how strong your deck surface will be.

 Factors Affecting Span